autoplot/documentation/javadoc/org/das2/graph/LookupAxis.md

+# org.das2.graph.LookupAxis

-# org.das2.graph.LookupAxisThis is like a TCA, but is an axis which has ticks positioned by another axis.
+This is like a TCA, but is an axis which has ticks positioned by another axis.

-LookupAxis( org.das2.graph.DasAxis axis )
+# LookupAxis( org.das2.graph.DasAxis axis )

 ***